Bruce Bowen: 2007–09: Final years in San Antonio

 In the 2007–08 NBA season, the now 36-year-old veteran Bowen played and started in 81 of 82 regular season games, earning his fifth straight nomination in the NBA All-Defensive First Team.
 Ever controversial, Bowen was fined $7,000 and suspended for one game for kicking Chris Paul after Paul had fallen to the floor during a March 12, 2008 game.
 Bowen finished as the runner-up behind Marcus Camby for the league's defensive player of the year award.
 In the 2008 NBA playoffs, Bowen was unable to stop Los Angeles Lakers guard Kobe Bryant, who averaged 28.3 points and helped L.A. beat the Spurs in five games.
 Bowen started in every Spurs regular season and playoff game from 2001 to 2008.

 The 2008–09 NBA season was to be Bowen's last with the Spurs.
 Although he played in 80 regular-season games, he was no longer a starter as was the case in the previous seven San Antonio campaigns.
 His minutes were also greatly reduced (from 30+ to 18.9 per game), although his shooting numbers remained consistent.
 The Spurs went into the 2009 NBA playoffs with a 54–28 record and as the third seed.
 With influential shooting guard Manu Ginóbili out injured, the Spurs got off to a bad start to the series and eventually lost 4–1 against the Dallas Mavericks, bowing out of the playoffs in the first round for the first time since 2000.

 On June 23, 2009, Bowen was traded along with Kurt Thomas and Fabricio Oberto to the Milwaukee Bucks for Richard Jefferson.
-He was released on July 31, 2009 and retired on September 3, 2009.
+He was released on July 31, 2009, and retired on September 3, 2009.

 On March 21, 2012, the Spurs retired Bowen's #12 jersey.
 Bowen's jersey was the seventh retired by the Spurs.
 With Bowen's permission, the Spurs reissued the number 12 for free agent LaMarcus Aldridge in 2015.

 National team career

-In 2006 U.S. coach Mike Krzyzewski invited Bowen to join the United States men's national basketball team, which participated in the 2006 FIBA World Championships in Japan.
+In 2006, U.S. coach Mike Krzyzewski invited Bowen to join the U.S. national team, which participated in the 2006 FIBA World Championships in Japan.
 At 35, he was the oldest player to participate; Krzyzewski said that the team needed a defensive player like Bowen.
-However, Bowen received little playing time, despite the injuries of fellow swingmen and guards Antawn Jamison, Carmelo Anthony and Dwyane Wade.
+However, Bowen received little playing time, despite the injuries of fellow swingmen and guards Antawn Jamison, Carmelo Anthony, and Dwyane Wade.
 Although he participated in several training sessions and training camps, Bowen was eventually cut from the team.
 He expressed disappointment and said he hoped to make the 2008 Olympics squad, but was not named to the team in the end.